About Flow Reports

 Each Flow Report shows you specific data for that area of Google Analytics, but all reports can show you:

-- The relative volume of visits to your site by the dimension you choose (e.g., traffic source, campaign, browser)
+- The relative volume of traffic to your site by the dimension you choose (e.g., traffic source, campaign, browser)

-- The relative volume of visitors in at each step (node) in the path
+- The relative volume of users in at each step (node) in the path

 - The relative volume of traffic and the rate of abandonment between steps (exits)